Runlavey/somewhere/README.md

 # somewhere
-You have to start somewhere.
+You have to start somewhere, so here we are.